tapunict/System-Stats-By-Keylogger/README.md

 Let's see the structure of the project and how I have used all the components:

-:whale: Each component used in this project has been put inside a **Docker Container**. :whale:
+Each component used in this project has been put inside a **Docker Container** :whale:

 Component | Utility
 ------ | -------